 Meet Our Team

-For over a quarter of a century, Stuart Goodman has been serving public and private sector clients at the State Capitol and local governments throughout Arizona.
+For over 30 years, Stuart Goodman has been serving public and private sector clients at the State Capitol and local governments throughout Arizona.

 Having prior service in state and local government, Goodman possesses significant experience in the practices of Arizona government with a wide-ranging focus on state agencies, regulatory boards and gubernatorial and legislative process and operations.